Department of Chiropractic Sciences

 Credits 3.0

 This course covers the application of sound nutritional intervention in the maintenance, prevention and treatment of various conditions and pathologies.
+Weekly on-line references and readings accompanied by in-class quizzes and written assignments develop course content.
 Diet planning and nutritional supplementation are discussed from biochemical and physiological perspectives.
-This course is a hybrid format with 2 hours of recorded, asynchronous lectures and the remaining hour provides an in-person, traditional lecture format.
+This course is a hybrid format with 2 hours of recorded, asynchronous lectures and 1 hour of in-person instruction per week.

 CP 7323: Rehabilitation and Active Care